LaithOsaily/my-restaurant/README.md

 <h3 align="center">

-Reign is a combination bakery, cafe and restaurant situated inside the historic Fairmont Royal York.

 As the name implies, the venue is meant to have a regal feel, like that of a private party at a noble manor house. </h3>
-#

 ![La Belle Epoque](https://media.blogto.com/listings/20190716-Reign20.jpg?w=2048&cmd=resize_then_crop&height=1365&quality=70 )